awsdocs/amazon-sagemaker-developer-guide/doc_source/whatis.md

 1. **Explore other topics** – Depending on your needs, do the following:
    + **Submit Python code to train with deep learning frameworks** – In Amazon SageMaker, you can use your own training scripts to train models\.
 For information, see [Use Machine Learning Frameworks with Amazon SageMaker](frameworks.md)\.
    + **Use Amazon SageMaker directly from Apache Spark** – For information, see [Use Apache Spark with Amazon SageMaker](apache-spark.md)\.
    + **Use Amazon AI to train and/or deploy your own custom algorithms** – Package your custom algorithms with Docker so you can train and/or deploy them in Amazon SageMaker\.
-See [Use Your Own Algorithms with Amazon SageMaker](your-algorithms.md) to learn how Amazon SageMaker interacts with Docker containers, and for the Amazon SageMaker requirements for Docker images\.
+See [Use Your Own Algorithms or Models with Amazon SageMaker ](your-algorithms.md) to learn how Amazon SageMaker interacts with Docker containers, and for the Amazon SageMaker requirements for Docker images\.

 1. **See the [API Reference](API_Reference.md) ** – This section describes the Amazon SageMaker API operations\.